Richard Hughes (footballer)

-Club career
+Playing career

 Early career

 Born in Scotland, Hughes grew up in Italy and began his career as a youth player at Serie A side Atalanta.
-After moving back to the UK, Hughes spent five years with Arsenal as a youth player.
+After moving back to the United Kingdom, Hughes spent five years with Arsenal as a youth player.
 He did not make the transition to the first team and so left the club to join AFC Bournemouth in the summer of 1998.

-AFC Bournemouth

 Hughes made his debut for Bournemouth in a 2–0 victory over Lincoln City, and became a regular member of the first team.
 He was signed by Portsmouth for £50,000 in summer 2002.

 Portsmouth

 After making his debut for Portsmouth in a 1–1 draw at Sheffield United, Hughes was loaned out to Grimsby Town, where he played 12 games and scored one goal against Brighton.
 He was given a Premier League appearance in December 2003, and he remained a squad member for the remainder of the 2003–04 campaign.
 He scored the winning goal, his first for Portsmouth, in a 1–0 FA Cup victory over Liverpool on 22 February 2004.
 On 28 July 2006 he pledged his future to the club, signing a three-year contract.
 On 15 August 2007, playing against Manchester United, Hughes was headbutted by Cristiano Ronaldo, after Hughes allegedly provoked him.
 Ronaldo was red-carded for his actions.
 The game finished 1–1.
 Hughes was part of Portsmouth's 2007–08 FA Cup-winning team.
 Despite not making the squad for the final he appeared in the earlier rounds.